Statement on modern slavery and human trafficking

 Ruffer is a discretionary investment manager for private clients, charities, pension funds and other institutional clients founded in 1994.

-Ruffer LLP is a UK limited liability partnership owned and managed by its partners, and authorised and regulated by the FCA, with offices in London, Edinburgh and Hong Kong.
-It is the parent company of four wholly owned subsidiaries: Ruffer AIFM Limited, Ruffer International Limited, Ruffer (Asia) Limited and Ruffer (Channel Islands) Limited.
+Ruffer LLP is a UK limited liability partnership owned and managed by its partners, and authorised and regulated by the FCA, with offices in London, Edinburgh, Paris and Hong Kong.
+It is the parent company of four wholly owned subsidiaries: Ruffer AIFM Limited, Ruffer SA, Ruffer (Asia) Limited and Ruffer (Channel Islands) Limited.
 This statement applies to all entities in the Ruffer Group.

 Ruffer’s supply chain

+Ruffer does not tolerate modern slavery and human trafficking, in any form, in its supply chain or its business activities.
 Ruffer’s supply chain is limited.
 Ruffer does not produce, manufacture or retail any physical goods and as such has no supply chain related to such activities.
-It does, however, use routine services for the support of its offices in London, Edinburgh and Hong Kong including cleaning, catering and IT technical support.
+It does, however, use routine services for the support of its offices in London, Edinburgh, Paris and Hong Kong including cleaning, catering and IT technical support.
 Ruffer regularly reviews its suppliers and their recruitment policies and has thus far found no cause for any concern with engagement from suppliers remaining high.

 Working for Ruffer